Calculated Field Example Formulas

 VISUALIZE GROUP BY

-COUNT content-length-bucket-derived-column
+COUNT content-length-bucket-calculated-field

 This query can help answer questions about whether larger file uploads fail more often, and give a general idea of the distribution of file sizes across uploads.